Affiliate links on Android Authority may earn us a commission. Learn more.

 Being on the receiving end of a ratio can be stressful and frightening.
 When it happens on a large scale, you may receive thousands of notifications or direct messages from people you’ve never met.
 If you’re not ready to handle that, think before you tweet.

-While divisive opinions are standard on the internet, the types of tweets that tend to get ratioed are purposefully malicious or offensive.
-Avoid trying to insult others, and normally you shouldn’t have any problems.
+While divisive opinions are common on the internet, the types of tweets that tend to get ratioed are purposefully malicious or offensive.
+Avoid trying to insult others and you should (normally) avoid problems.
 Alternately, you can protect your tweets to keep them private.

 FAQs